dreamcatcher-tech/network/Inbox/2024-04-05 1407 enter the queue.md

 Seems a good strength that artifact is itself callable via the pierce interface ?

+Skipping the queue using special cases ?
+Won't work since we need the commit mechanism.
+But, could we do other forms of locking not as heavy as a commit ?

+But, pooling and commits are there specifically to ensure no double actions.
+And, we absolutely have to enter the workloop via the queue so we are close to the db.

+? what about serial bottlenecks of each session chain ?
+The session chains should not be expected to take much load.
+They can still be pooled in to via piercing from the client tho.
 ### Pierce with a watcher
 Make a 5th queue message, which is an artifact function call